MaverickCod/WT-4_-React-Directory-App/README.md

 This is a simple directory application built with React.
 It allows users to add, save, and retrieve information about people, such as their name, date of birth, Aadhar number, and mobile number.

+## Hosted Link

+You can access the live application [here](https://wt-4-react-directory-app-zgib.vercel.app/).

 ## Features

 - Add new person entries with their details.